Dashboard

 Conciliation Page

-If the page is refreshed when Supvisors is in CONCILIATION state, a red light is blinking next to the ‘Supvisors’ title in the top left of the Common Menu.
+If the page is refreshed when Supvisors is in CONCILIATION state, a red light is blinking next to the ‘Supvisors’

-This situation is unlikely to happen if the conciliation_strategy chosen in the rpcinterface extension point of the Supervisor configuration file is different from USER, as the other values will trigger an immediate and automatic conciliation of the conflicts.
+of the Supervisor configuration file is different from USER, as the other values will trigger an immediate and

 The Conciliation Page can be reached by clicking on the ‘Supvisors’ title when the red blinking light is displayed.